A feast of festivals

-May 23-27, Chocolate Festival in Burlington, Wis.
-This big festival in southeast Wisconsin features such events as a battle of the chefs, a geocache treasure hunt, Project Yum-way candy-wrapper design contest and chocolate chase.
+May 26-29, Chocolate Festival in Burlington, Wis.
+This big festival in southeast Wisconsin features a battle of the chefs, Project Yum-way candy-wrapper design contest and chocolate-eating contests.

 There are also carnival rides and a Cut the Mustard high-school band competition.
 Admission is free.
 Outside the Alliant Energy Center.

 June 2-4, Milk Days in Harvard, Ill.
 The festival in this small town just south of Lake Geneva, Wis., is the longest running in the state, celebrating its 76th year.
 There's a milk-drinking contests, milking demonstrations, cow-chip lotto, bed races, hot-air balloon launches and a parade at 1 p.m.
 Saturday.

 June 2-4, Great Wisconsin Cheese Festival in Little Chute.
 This Fox Cities festival includes cheese-curd eating, cheese-carving and cheesecake contests and a Saturday cheese parade.